bradleyd/rinit/README.md

 ## Usage

 Let's say you have a daemon script called `foodaemon.rb`.
-You want to be able to `start, stop, restart, and get the status` of this daemon.
+You want to be able to `start, stop, restart, and get the status` of said daemon.
 Better yet, you need a pid file so you can use monit to monitor the process.
-Create a file in `/etc/init.d/` (or where ever)
+Create a file in `/etc/init.d/` (or where ever you like).
+Name it what you want and make sure it is executable.

 ```ruby
 #!/usr/bin/env ruby
 require 'rinit'